mscheel/firebass/README.md

 ![2008.png](2008.png)

-Note: First Google I/O was in 2008 ;)
+Note: First Google I/O was in 2008 ;) (per our tees this year, first one was 2006, 2008 was first in SF though and the first per wikipedia)

 Clicking the red, yellow, and green buttons in the Mac style terminal window on blp.html reveals short text jokes in the terminal
 ```